 Since the introduction of Material Design in 2014, much of the mobile app development work has been shaped by end-to-end arguments- Which design is better?
 Material Design or Flat Design.
 To find the answer to this endless arguments or discussions, we need to understand the primary difference between these two mobile app designs.

-Like the name suggests, the Flat Design refers to the flatness of style.
+As the name suggests, Flat Design refers to the flatness of style.
 It does not contain design elements such as gradient, textures or shadows that are essential for a 3-D look.
 Flat Design primarily focuses on the interplay of icons, colors, and typography.
-It is the first UI/UX design concept that has coherent styles to take care of user’s need by taking a simple approach that is more geared towards high usability quotient.
-The Flat Design concept makes use of simple icons and straightforward color schemes in faster identification.
+It is the first UI/UX design concept that has coherent styles to take care of user’s needs by taking a simple approach that is more geared towards high usability quotient.
+The Flat Design concept makes use of simple icons and straight forward color schemes in faster identification.

 Related Blog: Mobile App UX / UI Design Trends to Look For in 2017